Nexecis/INF2004-Embedded-Systems-Programming-T15/README.md

 - Appropriate connecting wires and resistors for sensor integration
 - Personal computer for compiling and uploading the firmware to the Raspberry Pi Pico W

+**Images of individual components can be found below.

 ### Installing

 1. **Setting Up the Pico SDK**: